anujdatar/linux-desktop-web-app/README.md

 This project is licensed under the MIT License - see [LICENSE](https://github.com/anujdatar/WhatsApp-web-desktop/blob/master/LICENSE) for details.

 [WhatsApp](https://www.whatsapp.com/), then name, website, icon and code are the intellectual property of [Facebook](facebook.com), or [WhatsApp Inc.](#) or whatever.

+## P.S.
+This application can also be built for Windows and MacOS.
+Tested on Windows 10 and Mac OS High Sierra (10.13.6).
+But WhatsApp has perfectly good desktop apps built with Electron for them.
+So, I don't know why you would want to, but you can.